 Public Policy for Health

-This module will introduce students to policy-making in contemporary society, with a particular focus on public policy for health.
+This module introduces you to policy-making and policy evaluation in the UK with particular reference to the field of public policy for health.

-This course can be taken as a core module on the pathway to a degree in healthcare.
+This is a core module on the Pathway to a degree in Healthcare.